Why your main goal should not be to build a unified customer journey

 If this blog post had been published two years ago, the word ‘not’ may have been omitted from the title.
 It’s possible that you’ve just spent the last two years convincing your co-workers and management teams that creating a unified customer journey is the way to go.
 So now, when you’ve finally got your IT department to understand that what you want to achieve isn’t something that could be built upon their customon-premise CRM-database from the 90s, we again find ourselves reconsidering amid fundamental change.

 Marketing as we know it is set to change…

 Please don’t despair!
 The likely struggles you had in convincing internal stakeholders – putting together business case after business case, and succeeding in getting everyone’s approval but the legal department (you knew that would be too much of a blocker) – were not in vain.

-Instead of ignoring this new paradigm shift, it is instead crucial that you switch your focus to understanding what is happening in the marketing industry.
-What effects will it have on your business and, most importantly, how can you reap the rewards of your two years of struggle by quickly switching priorities and gaining a solid competitive advantage?
+Now, it’s crucial that you switch your focus to understanding what’s happening in the marketing industry.
+What effects will it have on your business and how can you reap the rewards of those two years of hard work by quickly switching priorities and gaining a solid competitive advantage?

-What paradigm shift are we referring to?
-We’ll do a deep dive soon, but first, let’s conclude that the following tactics, that have likely been a part of your marketing strategy until now, will not be the way to go:
+We’ll do a deep dive into the changes we mentioned soon, but first, let’s conclude that the following tactics – likely to have been a part of your marketing strategy until now – will not be the way to go: